 The Fisherman’s Formula spray from Sawyer was ranked by EWG as the best safe bug spray for Zika and since it contains 20% Picaridin, it’s a good choice for ticks too.
 In fact, this spray is proven to work up to 8 hours against mosquitoes and ticks.
 Good stuff for parents who don’t want to worry about reapplying all day long.

 Repel’s top-ranked spray for Zika protection is also one of the best tick repellents for kids, since it includes the recommended 30% of Oil of Lemon Eucalyptus as its active ingredient.
-It’s a great all-natural, DEET-free option for parents whose children are older than 3 years old.
+It’s a great all-natural, DEET-free option for parents whose children are older than 3 years old and comes EPA recommended.
 (If you’re a parent of toddlers, stick with one of our other choices.)

 If prefer more of a natural tick repellent for kids, go with the Nantucket Spider Summer Camp spray that contains many of the essential oils the EWG recommends.
 Just remember, you’ll need to reapply regularly — like, every 30 minutes or so — because the effectiveness of an essential-oil based tick repellent wears off quickly.